htcondor/htcondor/docs/admin-manual/configuration-templates.rst

        ``HOLD_REASON_CPU_EXCEEDED`` and ``HOLD_SUBCODE_CPU_EXCEEDED``
        respectively.

-       Standard universe jobs can’t be held by startd policy expressions, so this metaknob automatically ignores them.
+       Standard universe jobs can't be held by startd policy expressions, so this metaknob automatically ignores them.

     -  ``Preempt_If_Memory_Exceeded``